01 Mar The Transformational Hire: Securing One-in-a-Million Talent to Catapult Your Profits

 - Long-term capacity (self-awareness, willingness to stretch, craves growth)

 We also recommend assessing candidates’ hireability: their likelihood to accept your offer.
 Will relocation be necessary, for instance?
 Is the compensation in line with the market?
 Is there a timeline with their loved ones that you should consider?
-Do they view the position as a step up, a lateral move or opportunity to try something new?
+Do they view the position as a step up, a lateral move, or an opportunity to try something new?
 What drives them?

 Discerning Your Next Steps